openstack/ironic/doc/source/admin/retirement.rst

 to move these nodes to ``available`` none the less, the ``retired`` field needs to be removed first.
 This can be done via::

-  openstack baremetal node unset --retired node-001
+  baremetal node unset --retired node-001

 In order to facilitate the identification of nodes marked for retirement, e.g. by other teams, ironic also allows to list all nodes which have the ``retired`` flag set::

-  openstack baremetal node list --retired
+  baremetal node list --retired